 - Establish an approved business worth at least $1.5 million.
 Two or more primary applicants may choose to make a joint business investment with a minimum individual investment of $400,000 and a total investment of at least $5 million.
 Applicants considering this investment route are advised to contact the Antigua and Barbuda Investment Authority (ABIA) to discuss their business proposal.

-The Dominica Citizenship by Investment program has become popular due to its fast processing time, flexible requirements, and many alluring benefits.
-In just three to six months, qualifying investors can obtain a Dominica passport that provides them with dual citizenship status, visa-free access to over 140 countries, and enticing tax exemptions, among other benefits.
+The Dominica citizenship by investment program has become popular due to its fast processing time, flexible requirements, and many alluring benefits.
+In just three to six months, qualifying investors can obtain a Dominica passport, providing dual citizenship status, visa-free access to over 140 countries, and enticing tax exemptions, among other benefits.

 St Kitts and Nevis

-The luxurious St Kitts and Nevis was one of the first countries to allow foreign nationals to apply for economic citizenship, in 1984.
-The St Kitts and Nevis Citizenship by Investment program grants investors and their family members a St Kitts and Nevis passport in as little as four months in exchange for a qualifying contribution to the nation of a minimum value of $150,000.
+The luxurious St Kitts and Nevis was one of the first countries to allow foreign nationals to apply for economic citizenship in 1984.
+The St Kitts and Nevis Citizenship by Investment program grants investors and their family members a St Kitts and Nevis passport in as little as four months in exchange for a qualifying contribution to the nation of a minimum value of $250,000.

-Applicants to the program can either place the required investment of at least $150,000 in the Sustainable Growth Fund or place an investment worth at least $200,000 in a qualifying real estate property in the dual-island nation.
-Until 30 June 2023, investors can take advantage of a limited-time offer: A $25,000 discount on the Sustainable Growth Fund option, reduced from $150,000 to $125,000 starting price.
+Applicants to the program can either place the required investment of at least $250,000 in the Sustainable Island State Contribution (SISC) or place an investment worth at least $400,000 in shares of a real estate property in the dual-island nation.

 Bear in mind that there are two stipulations for real estate investment:

-- A minimum investment of $200,000 in approved properties, such as hotels, villas, and condominium units would be resalable after seven years,
+- A minimum investment of $400,000 in approved properties, such as hotels, villas, and condominium units, would be resalable after seven years,

 The St Lucia Citizenship by Investment program grants investors and their family members a St Lucia passport in exchange for an investment of as little as $100,000 in the nation’s economy.
 While that minimum investment value can only be placed in the National Economic Fund as per the program’s requirements, there are other investment options for applicants to choose from; these are: